Alliance to End Plastic Waste: History

-AEPW promised in 2020 to spend $1.5 billion by 2024 to reduce plastic pollution and increase recycling efforts.
-In September 2020 the group reported having spent US$400 million on projects in Southeast Asia, Africa and India.
+AEPW promised in 2020 to spend US$1.5 billion by 2024 to reduce plastic pollution and increase recycling efforts.
+In September 2020 the group reported facilitating $400 million spent on projects in Southeast Asia, Africa and India.
+As of August 2025, catalyzed spending had reached $610.89 million.

-The group has been criticized for promoting a reduction of plastic waste rather than a reduction in plastic production.

-Moreover, the 5-year recycling target of 15 million tonnes is only 0.8% of the 1.8 billion tonnes of plastic waste production, and the actual recycling of plastic waste during 2019-2021 was only 4 thousand tonnes, compared to the 3-year target of 9 million tonnes.
+AEPW has been criticized for promoting reduction of plastic waste over cuts in production.
+AEPW and has been widely called a greenwashing campaign.Its five-year recycling target of 15 million tonnes is only 0.8% of the 1.8 billion tonnes of plastic waste production, and the actual recycling of plastic waste during 2019-2021 was only 4 thousand tonnes, compared to the 3-year target of 9 million tonnes.